Nard (game): Russian Nardy

 Long Nardy, Nardy or Narde is the Russian variant of Nard.
-The starting layout is as in Nard above with all 15 pieces on the starting point or 'head' at the players top right.
-However, this time, players move in the same direction.
+The starting layout is comparable to Nard above with all 15 pieces on the starting point or 'head' each player's top right.
+However, this time, players both move counterclockwise.

 Players takes turns to roll the dice and move their pieces as before.
 A piece may only be moved to an open point i.e. one that is not occupied by any opposing pieces.
 If both dice are used to move one piece, the intermediate point on which the piece rests must also be open.
 Doublets count twice.
 Both dice must be used if possible; if only one can be used, the higher one must be played.
 There is no hitting and a prime may not be built in front of all the opposing pieces; at least one must be ahead of the prime.

 There are special rules for moving pieces off the head: only one piece may be moved off the head per turn, except in the first turn when two pieces may be moved off the head.
 It is compulsory to move two off the head on the first go if a double 3, double 4 or double 6 is rolled.

 Bearing off is as normal and the first player to bear off all pieces wins and scores 1 point.
 If this is achieved before the opponent bears any pieces off, the game scores double.